 U.S. governmental orders and sanctions with respect to Chinese military-related companies not only restrict the companies eligible for investment but also may apply to existing holdings and thus force the Funds to sell those holdings at a time Matthews otherwise finds unattractive.
 In addition, any perceived actions by China to assist Russia in evading sanctions imposed as a result of the Ukraine invasion may result in new or expanded sanctions against China and Chinese-related companies.
-New or existing sanctions may be complex and difficult to interpret and could adversely affect the liquidity and value of the Funds' holdings.
+New or existing sanctions may be complex and difficult to interpret and could adversely affect the liquidity and value of a Funds' holdings.
+The current political climate has intensified concerns about trade tariffs or trade disputes with China's major trading partners, including a potential trade war between the U.S. and China.
+These consequences may trigger a significant reduction in international trade, shortages or oversupply of certain manufactured goods, substantial price increases or decreases of goods, inflationary pressures, and possible failure of individual companies and/or large segments of the foreign export industry with a potentially negative impact to the Funds and their investments.

-In addition, as China's consumer class continues to grow, China's domestically oriented industries may be especially sensitive to changes in government policy and investment cycles.
+In addition, as its consumer class continues to grow, China's domestically oriented industries may be especially sensitive to changes in government policy and investment cycles.
 Social cohesion in China is being tested by growing income inequality and larger scale environmental degradation.
 Social instability could threaten China's political system and economic growth, which could decrease the value of the Funds' investments.

 After many years of steady growth, the growth rate of China's economy slowed prior to 2020, including the once rapidly growing Chinese real estate market, and left local governments with high debts with few viable means to raise revenue, especially with the fall in demand for housing.
 Although these trends reversed and demand grew within the real estate market during China's initial recovery from the COVID-19 pandemic, it remains unclear whether these trends will continue given global economic uncertainties caused by the pandemic and trade relations and fears that the Chinese real estate market may be overheating.
+The Chinese government has adopted an array of policies designed to stabilize the real estate market.
+There is no guarantee that the Chinese government will continue to take action to support the real estate market, or that any action taken by the government will be effective.
+Such events, including government intervention, could have a significant adverse impact on the Chinese, regional and global markets and on a Fund's holdings.
 Any further stresses in the Chinese real estate sector could adversely affect the value of a Fund's holdings.